-On April 20, 2010, Deepwater Horizon, an oil rig drilling in the Gulf of Mexico, exploded, spilling millions of barrels of crude oil in the Gulf waters.
-The spill, the largest in U.S. history, closed tens of thousands of square miles of federal waters for fishing, and caused extensive damage to marine and wildlife habitats and tourism.
+On April 20, 2010, the largest offshore oil spill in the United States occurred, exacerbating the effects of previous natural disasters.
+Oil flowed unchecked for three months.
+The cause was an explosion of the Deepwater Horizon, an oil rig drilling in the Gulf of Mexico.
+Before the well was capped, millions of barrels of crude oil were released, closing tens of thousands of square miles of federal waters to fishing, and causing extensive damage to marine and wildlife habitats, and tourism.

-On July 6, 2012, the President signed the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012 (RESTORE Act; Subtitle F of Public Law 112-141) into law.
-The Act establishes a new Trust Fund in the Treasury of the United States, known as the Gulf Coast Restoration Trust Fund.
-Eighty percent of the civil penalties paid after July 6, 2012, under the Federal Water Pollution Control Act, in connection with the Deepwater Horizon oil spill will be deposited into the Trust Fund and invested.
+On July 6, 2012, the President signed into law the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE Act; Subtitle F of Public Law 112-141) .
+The Act established the Gulf Coast Restoration Trust Fund in the U.S. Treasury Department.
+Eighty percent of the civil penalties paid after July 6, 2012, under the Federal Water Pollution Control Act in connection with the Deepwater Horizon oil spill will be deposited into the Trust Fund and invested.
 Under the Act, amounts in the Trust Fund will be available for programs, projects, and activities that restore and protect the environment and economy of the Gulf Coast region.

 The Gulf Coast Restoration Trust Fund will be distributed in the following manner: